nasa-jpl/open-source-rover/mechanical/differential_pivot/README.md

     <br/><br/>

+#### 3.2.2 Test fit
-    2. Test the holes by taking the 5 Hole Aluminum Beams S21 and screws B7 and making sure that the screws go all the way through as shown in Figure 4.
+    Test the holes by taking the 5 Hole Aluminum Beams S21 and screws B7 and making sure that the screws go all the way through as shown in Figure 4.
 If they do not fit, you can Figure 3: Testing the differential pivot holes Flip the rod around and repeat the steps for the other side, making sure to align the holes’ axes as much as possible such that the holes are all parallel to the previous set.

     <br/><br/>